SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `verify selected label`

 Soft assert the visible text for a selected option in the specified select element.
+The test will continue even if the verify fails.

 <strong>arguments</strong>